OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:64

-So the sons of Israel gave the Levites the cities with their pasture lands.
+Thus, the Israelites provided the Levites with the cities and their pasture lands.

 ---